kudojp/rails_filters_tracer/README.md

 Your next step would probably be breaking down the execution time by an action itself and filters registered to the action.

-With `newrelic_rpm` gem, you could trace each of them by calling `add_method_tracer` iteratively as below.
+With `newrelic_rpm` gem, you can trace each of them by calling `add_method_tracer` iteratively as below.
 This is bothersome (especially when the controller inherits another controller, in which case you also have to take care of inherited filters). 😢😢😢

 ```rb
 class UsersController < ApplicationController